JustTransfer/JustTransfer-Frontend/README.md

 - OPAQUE
   - Check server public key (maybe not needed if authenticity of the server is checked with TLS)
 - Add a anti-virus scanner at the end of the download ?
+  - To prenvent malicous files
+  - To prevent illegal files sharing